-In the "The Merchant of Venice" by William Shakespeare, Portia, a brilliant Shakespearean heroine, impersonates a lawyer and pleads that mercy be granted a debtor in default to an abused money lender who is demanding a rather gruesome repayment.
-Portia pleas that the quality of mercy is greatest when given freely and that mercy must have some weight on the scales on justice.
+n the "The Merchant of Venice" by William Shake-speare, Portia, a brilliant Shakespearean heroine, impersonates a lawyer and pleads that mercy be granted a debtor in default to an abused money lender who is demanding a rather gruesome repayment.
+Portia pleas that the quality of mercy is greatest when given freely and that mercy on justice.

-Leaving Martin Luther King Day and headed into Presidents Day, my thoughts return to a decades old episode in my life where similar words and sentiments of Shakespeare, Dr. King and President Lincoln resounded.
+Leaving Martin Luther King Jr.

+Day and heading into Presidents

+Day, my thoughts return to a

+decades-old episode in my life where

+similar words and sentiments of

+Shakespeare, Dr. King and President

+Lincoln resounded.